shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 permalink: /toolkit/toolkit_basics_guides/editing_app_setting/
 ---

-# Editing a Pipeline Configurations
+# Editing a Pipeline Configuration

 {% include info title="What you will learn" content="Summary of what you will have learnt once you have read this guide." %}